 The only possible fix for this is to replace your remote.

-Either replace your old remote with a new one by contacting customer services or buy a new remote that Roku offers.
+If that's the case, either replace your old remote with a new one by contacting customer services or buy a new remote.

 It also has additional features like rechargeable batteries and a headphone jack.